eldun/eldun.github.io/_posts/morso/2022-11-21-morso-pt-one.md

 ---
 title: Morso
 subtitle: Creating a Morse Code Android Application with Kotlin
-excerpt: I need to learn Morse code if I want to be able to communicate with all my *cool* neighbors.
+excerpt: I need to learn Morse code if I want to be able to communicate with my *cool* neighbors.
 reason: To learn Kotlin, start (& finish) an Android app, and create a convenient way to practice Morse.
 disclaimer:
 toc: true